National Cycle Route 61: Uxbridge to St Albans

-From Uxbridge to St Albans route 61 shares a common section also described in the National Cycle Route 6 entry.
+From Uxbridge to St Albans, route 61 shares a common section described in the National Cycle Route 6 entry.
 With a few diversions, the route from Uxbridge to Rickmansworth follows the towpath of the Grand Union Canal in the Colne Valley.
 At Rickmansworth it joins the Ebury Way, a rail trail which runs along a former line of the Watford and Rickmansworth Railway.
 After central Watford, the route continues to follow the River Colne north westwards leading to an attractive wooded section at Bricket Wood.
-Route 61 then climbs up into the village of Chiswell Green, an unsurfaced section then leading to the bridge over the A414, the former M10 motorway.
+Route 61 then climbs up into the village of Chiswell Green, an unsurfaced section leads to the bridge over the A414, the former M10 motorway.

 Passing through the southern suburbs of St Albans the route then reaches a level crossing over the railway, known locally as the Abbey Flyer after the nearby St Albans Abbey station.
 Cyclists wishing to visit Verulamium (Roman St Albans) should use the level crossing and follow the St Albans Green Ring signs to the park and museum.
 Just after this level crossing, route 61 leaves National Cycle Route 6.
 The centre of St Albans can be reached by following route 6 north from here.